ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/viewbagviewdatatempdata.md

 }))
 ```

 Both methods will validate whether the total number of entries in the **"ViewBag"** is equal to the total number you provide in the test.
-For a sanity check - remove the **"ArtistId"** property from anonymous object and run the test again:
+For a sanity check - remove the **"ArtistId"** property from the anonymous object and run the test again:

 ```text
 When calling Create action in StoreManagerController expected view bag to have 1 entry, but in fact found 2.